Roger Miner: Supreme Court consideration

 In 1987 after Robert Bork’s Supreme Court nomination was rejected by the Senate, President Reagan considered appointing Miner.
 Miner was alongside eventual nominee Anthony Kennedy and Ralph K. Winter Jr. one of three candidates considered acceptable by the Senate’s Democratic majority under the leadership of Joe Biden and Robert Byrd.
 Miner was, however, opposed by some Senate Republicans, and drew strong opposition from anti-abortion and right-to-work groups, because of his refusal to state his position on abortion.
 The seat, formerly held by Lewis F. Powell Jr, ultimately went to Kennedy.

-Kirsten Gillibrand, the junior Senator from New York, served as his law clerk from 1992-1993.

 Notable case

 In January 1987 Miner and Jon O. Newman heard Salinger v.
 Random House, deciding that with unpublished works the right of the copyright owner to control publication took precedence over the right of "fair use".
 This was interpreted as setting the right of an individual to privacy ahead of the public right to know.